sunix/blog.sunix.org/_posts/2016-06-24-EclipseConFrance.md

 ---

-This blog post will be soon available in French in [Serli blog site](http://www.serli.com/blog/articles)
+This blog post will be soon available in French on the [Serli blog site](http://www.serli.com/blog/articles)

-Once again, I've spent a very nice week at EclipseCon France in Toulouse.
-Thank you Eclipse foundation for this great event!
-This year I've learned a lot and had very nice and interesting discussions about Eclipse technologies.
+Once again, I've spent a great week at EclipseCon France in Toulouse.
+Thank you Eclipse foundation for this fantastic event!
+This year I've learned a lot and had very interesting discussions about Eclipse technologies.

-To me, the guest star to this conference was the Language Server Protocol.
+To me, the star guest at the conference was the Language Server Protocol.
 Brought to us by Microsoft TypeScript and its Language server.
-It had been featured during 3 presentations:
+It was featured in 3 presentations:

 <!-- more -->